rparrett/kilter_brain/README.md

   - [ ] Edit name, setter name, description, etc.
 - Display difficulty, quality, ascents, etc in UI
 - web: Figure out how to handle pastes when the canvas is focused
-- web: Add the neat JS progress bar from the Bevy example showcase
+- Add asset / pipeline loading screen
 - Add generic UI toast to show frame parsing errors, network errors, paste results, etc
 - Make frame parser more permissive to whitespace?
 - Let users search the routes database for other climbs with the selected holds
 - Board angle setting should affect the appearance of the board
 - Add a measuring tape
-- Add a "max armspan required" stat?
+- Add a "min armspan required" stat?
   Is this even possible?
 Do delaunay, then djikstras, then find the longest edge of the shortest path?
 - Make the "dude for scale" a ragdoll that can be dragged onto the board